MTR Metro Cammell EMU (DC): Phase 1

+When the construction of the Modified Initial System came underway in 1975, bidders for the rolling stock included Australia's Comeng (Commonwealth Engineering), Belgium's BN (La Brugeoise et Nivelles) and ACEC (Ateliers de Constructions Electriques de Charleroi), Canada's Hawker Siddeley Canada and Bombardier Transportation, Germany's MAN SE, and Britain's Metro-Cammell.

 The MTRC placed its first train order with Metro-Cammell in July 1976, initially ordering 140 railway carriages.
 The M-Stock trains (now CM-Stock trains) were the first batch of trains ordered by MTR.
-They were delivered from 1979 to 1982, and had their traction systems changed to GTO Chopper from Cam Shaft in 1992–1995.
-They now serve on the Kwun Tong line.
+The first set, built in 1978, was tested on the test track of the Tyne and Wear Metro in England before being delivered to the Kowloon Bay Depot later that year, with the other sets being delivered between 1979 and 1982.
+The trains had their traction systems changed from GEC camshaft resistance control to GTO chopper in 1992–1995.
+They formerly served on the Kwun Tong line and now serve the Tsuen Wan line.

 Phase 2A

 The T-Stock trains (now CT-Stock trains) were the second batch of trains ordered by MTR.
-They were delivered from 1982 to 1985 and also had their traction systems changed to GTO Chopper in 1992–1995.
+They were delivered from 1982 to 1985 and also had their traction systems changed to GTO chopper in 1992–1995.
 They now serve on the Tsuen Wan line.

-A/C182's traction systems was changed from Cam Shaft to RCT Chopper in 1983, then in 1987 it was changed again to GTO Chopper.
+A/C182's traction systems was changed from camshaft resistance control to RCT chopper control in 1983, and it was changed again to GTO chopper in 1987.

 Phase 2B

 The I-Stock trains, the third batch of trains, were ordered by MTRC for the planned Island line in 1981.
 They were delivered from 1985 to 1986 and serve on the Island line excluding set A255/A126.

-B/C459 used Cam Shaft till 1987.
-However, all the other trains used RCT Chopper, while B/C459's parts were from A/C182.
+B/C459 used camshaft resistance control till 1987.
+However, all of the other trains use Mitsubishi RCT chopper control, while B/C459's parts were from A/C182.